 With two young children I’ve learned there are a few necessities when camping and some ways I can make camping less work and more enjoyable.
-Don’t get me wrong, camping is indeed work but being organized and prepared helps our weekend adventures run smoothly.
+Don’t get me wrong, camping is indeed lots of work but being organized and prepared helps our weekend adventures run smoothly.

-First thing is first you need a plastic tub.
+The first thing is first you need a plastic tub.
 Yes, a plastic tub that you most likely have a million of stacked and labeled in the garage with baby clothing, holiday decorations, etc. Try donating some items to empty one of those tubs so you can reuse it for camping items.
 Stack this with necessities that you use for every trip so your packing and preparation time on a Thursday or Friday (generally when we depart) is greatly decreased.

 Items I have continually packed:

 1. Towels, Rags and Washcloths